-Non-repayable grants of \$200 to \$1,000 may be made to students with exceptional financial need under this federally funded program.
+Federal non-repayable grants of \$200 to \$1,000 may be made to students with exceptional financial need under this federally funded program.
 The grants may continue for four years if the student's financial situation remains unchanged.
-These grants must be matched with equal amounts from other aid sources such as National Defense Loans, College Work-Study or a University scholarship or grant.

-Nursing Scholarship Program
+Nursing Scholarship Grant

-Non-repayable grants of up to \$1,500 per year are available to nursing students with exceptional financial need under the Health Manpower Act of 1968.
-Grade point is not a primary consideration in this program.
-These grants are usually combined with other aid forms, with the amount dependent upon the financial resources available to the student.
+Federal non-repayable grants of up to \$1,500 per year are available to nursing students with exceptional financial need.